-- If you set Select to Randomly, rows will be selected using a pseudo-random number generator, initialized with Random seed.
-Changing the seed will change the rows sampled. - With the same Random seed you should get the same random sampling, even across Windows and Mac versions of Easy Data Transform. - If you are transforming a large dataset, then you can use Sample to test a small subset. - If you need to do something more complex than Sample can handle (e.g. keep only rows 500 to 1000) then use Slice or Row Num followed by a Filter.
+- If you set Select to Randomly (for quality) or Randomly (for speed), rows will be selected using a pseudo-random number generator, initialized with Random seed.
+Changing the seed will change the rows sampled. - With the same Random seed and the same Select value you should get the same random sampling, even across Windows and Mac versions of Easy Data Transform. - Random (for speed) is significantly faster than Randomly (for quality), but the results may be less random. - If you are transforming a large dataset, then you can use Sample to test a small subset. - If you need to do something more complex than Sample can handle (e.g. keep only rows 500 to 1000) then use Slice or Row Num followed by a Filter.
 For the most complex cases use Row Num, followed by Javascript, followed by a Filter.
 E.g. this Javascript function returns 1 for every 10th row between 1000 and 2000 and 0 otherwise:

-'''

-return $(Row Num) >= 1000 & $(Row Num) <= 2000 & $(Row Num) % 10 == 0;
+return \$(Row Num) >= 1000 & \$(Row Num) <= 2000 & \$(Row Num) % 10 == 0;

-'''